Adedoyin-Emmanuel/Sublime-Text-Crack/README.md

 # Sublime Text Cracker 🚀

 This is a simple tool that helps users crack their sublime text application.
-Yes, this would allow the application to accept any kind of registeration key after using this tool.
+Yes, this would allow the application to accept any kind of registration key after using this tool.
 Sounds cool 🧢

 ## Installation ⚙️